 Contracts for representing buyers and sellers of real estate are negotiated on a transaction-by-transaction basis.
 The consideration associated with the successful outcome remains constrained until the completion of a transaction which happens at the close of escrow.
-At that time, the Company's performance is complete and the Company recognizes revenue related to the transaction.
+At that time, the Company's performance is complete.